gerardpslowey/python_command_line_programmes/README.md

         help
     ##############

-This command displays this manual within the shell without having to exit the command line environment.
+- This command displays this manual within the shell without having to exit the command line environment.
+- The help command can be used with I/O redirection, as explained below.

 ---------------------
 7. Pausing the shell
 ---------------------
-If you want to pause shell operation, the pause command can be used:
+If you want to pause shell operation, you can eneter the pause command:

     #############
         pause
     #############

-- It's handy when you want to go make a cup of tea but you aren't finished with the shell.
+- It's handy when you want to go make a cup of coffee but you aren't finished with the shell.
 - Any keyboard input will just be ignored by the shell when it is paused.
 - To resume the shell we just hit the enter key.